MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-apache-cassandra-with-cosmos-db.md

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.

-1. Select **All Resources**, then click the Azure Cosmos DB account you just created.
+1. Select **All Resources**, then select the Azure Cosmos DB account you just created.

 1. Select **Connection strings**, and copy the values for the **Contact Point**, **Port**, **Username**, and **Primary Password** fields; you will use those values to configure your application later.